zen-xu/ghostty/README.md

 The Mac app supports multi-window, tabbing, and splits.

-The Linux app built with GTK supports multi-window and tabbing.
+The Linux app (built with GTK) supports multi-window and tabbing.
 Splits will come soon in a future update.

-The Linux app built with GLFW is aimed for a lighter weight experience, particularly for users of tiled window managers who don't want multi-window or tabs as much.
-The GLFW-based app supports multi-window but does not support tabs or splits.

 #### Native Platform Experiences